Course Detail - Capital City College Group

 Mr Lewis is the Curriculum Manager for the City and Islington Crime Academy which incorporates Uniformed Protective Services and Forensic Science.
 His areas of specialism are Critical and Major Incident Policing, Public Order Policing, Trauma Care, Professional Standards and Discipline, as well as Forensic Psychology and Human Behaviour.
 He also provides drill and self-defence training to Public Services students.

-Mr Lewis completed the 2-year Post Graduate Certificate in Education in 2016 at Greenwich University, having earlier completed his 3-year Nursing and 2-year Police Officer training and a 3-year BA (Hons) at the Open University in Forensic Psychology.
-Mr Lewis is currently studying for another BA (Hons) degree in Educational Psychology at the Open University.
+He completed the 2-year Post Graduate Certificate in Education in 2016 at Greenwich University, having earlier completed his 3-year Nursing and 2-year Police Officer training and a 3-year BA (Hons) at the Open University in Forensic Psychology.
+He is currently studying for another BA (Hons) degree in Educational Psychology at the Open University.

-Mr Lewis is a member of the society for Education and Training and the International Police Association.
-He is also a mentor for trainee teachers following the University of Greenwich Post-Graduate Certificate in Education.
+He is a member of the Society for Education and Training and the International Police Association.
+He is a mentor for trainee teachers following the University of Greenwich Post-Graduate Certificate in Education.
+He is also a standards verifier and exmainer for Pearson Education.

-When he is not at work or studying, Mr Lewis mentors students internationally who are completing their masters degree or doctorate.
+In the evening, Mr Lewis mentors online students internationally who are completing their masters degree or doctorate.
+To relax, he paints in acrylics and plays jazz on the piano.

 The teachers listed may change, these shown are an example of the teachers who teach on these programmes.